 Why should you remortgage?
-Mainly because it stops you getting ripped off.
-The most common cause of this is when your initial period is about to end and you're about to move on to a more expensive SVR rate.
+Mainly because it stops you getting ripped off when your initial period is ending and you're about to move on to a more expensive SVR rate.

 When you agree a mortgage deal, you sign up to what is known as an initial rate or introductory period.

 You're happy with that rate and for the next few years you work your finances and budget around it.

 However, this initial rate will come to an end – whether that's in 2 or 10 years – and when that happens you'll move on to your lender's standard variable rate (SVR).
 These rates are the bog-standard rate your lender has, and on average are twice as expensive as most introductory rates.

 Remortgaging stops that happening.
 You remortgage and agree a new introductory period with a new lender.
 And that's not the only benefit.

 Yes.
 It isn't always right for you – more of that later – but remortgaging can really transform your finances and allow you to save £100s a month, free up lump sums for home improvements or debt consolidation.